 - Creating technical documentation

-- Developing shop drawings
+- Developing shop drawing services

 - Generating detailed engineering drawings